glimpse-editor/getglimpse-web/content/about.md

 ## Why are you forking? {#why-are-you-forking}
 Our contributors have used the GNU Image Manipulation Program for a long time, but like any open source project it has finite resources and has to prioritise some changes over others.
 That can mean good usability improvements and functional changes the community suggests go unaddressed because other changes take priority.

 What the Glimpse project aims to do is inject some new ideas, energy, contributions and money into an open source program that most enthusiasts and power users take for granted.
-We also want to expand the adoption of this great piece of open source software, and offer a valid alternative for end users that have become disgruntled with the GNU Image Manipulation Program and are tempted to switch back to using proprietary software.
+We also want to expand the adoption of this great piece of free/libre software, and offer a valid alternative for end users that have become disgruntled with the GNU Image Manipulation Program and are tempted to switch back to using proprietary software.

 The very first thing we focused on with 0.1.0 was our own rebrand.
 We chose a new name and commissioned a professional logo, and our efforts to replace the existing "gimp" branding throughout the software and its dependencies is something we continue to make excellent progress on today.